PhD Health in Social Science

 We will be running two gathered fields for new applications so please take note of these dates:

-• First deadline: Monday 11 November 2024 11:59pm (GMT).
-Outcome notifications for applications received by this date will be issued mid-January 2025.
+• First deadline: Monday 10 November 2025 11:59pm (UK time).
+Outcome notifications for applications received by this date will be issued mid-January 2026.
 Applications submitted after this deadline will be held until the second deadline.

-• Second deadline: Monday 21 April 2025, 11.59pm (GMT).
-Outcome notifications for applications received by this date will be issued mid-June 2025.
+• Second deadline: Monday 20 April 2026, 11.59pm (UK time).
+Outcome notifications for applications received by this date will be issued mid-June 2026.
 Applications submitted after this deadline will not be reviewed.

 If you are planning to apply for the University’s funding opportunities, you must apply before the first deadline in November.